 Tarnished Saints Series – Book 4

-A small town lawyer ends up married to a Vegas blackjack dealer and he can’t remember how it happened.
+Zeb Taylor, a small town lawyer, does a favor for his twin brother while he’s in Vegas.
+But to Zeb’s surprise, he wakes up married to his brother’s new girlfriend who is a Vegas blackjack dealer – and he can’t remember how it happened.

 Excerpt from Seducing Zeb: